daidensacha/mp3-garden-journal/README.md

 ***Plants***
-I used a combination of fields to so the user can record information, and update it each year based on the past years experience.
-Some fields are required, so there is a minimum of information so I can populate the pages with something relevant for the user Other fields are optional, so the user can cater for a variety of plants, ornamental or productive.
+The ```created_by``` key is the ```usename``` of the user and what I use to link the plant entry to the user.
+The remaining combination of fields are for gathering relevant information to fullfill needs of the user.
+Some fields are required, so there is a minimum of information so I can populate the pages with something relevant for the user.
+Other fields are optional, so the user can cater for a variety of plants, ornamental or productive.
 ```
 	plants  {
 			_id: 			<ObjectId>